SamIron0/remeal_generation/README.md

 # Recipe Generator

-This project is an AI-powered recipe generator that creates unique recipes based on provided list of recipe names.
+This project is an AI-powered recipe generator that creates unique recipes for [remeal](https://github.com/SamIron0/remeal_ui) based on provided list of recipe names.

 ## Installation